TO me, fair friend, you never can be old;

 For fear of which, hear this, thou age unbred:

 Ere you were born was beauty's summer dead.

 Top William Shakespeare Poems

-Provide your analysis, explanation, meaning, interpretation, and comments on the poem Sonnet CIV here.
+Provide your analysis, explanation, meaning, interpretation, and comments on the poem Sonnets xv here.